Experience a virtual tour of our showroom with pieces by Jean Prouvé, Charlotte Perriand, Pierre Jeanneret and Le Corbusier.

 Cliquez sur ce lien pour télécharger le livre

-This reference work, that complements two previous boxed set respectively published in 2014 and 2016, celebrates Jean Prouvé’s architectures through multiples plans, drawings, as well as archival and contemporary photographs.
+This reference work, that complements two previous box sets respectively published in 2014 and 2016, celebrates Jean Prouvé’s architectures through multiples plans, drawings, as well as archival and contemporary photographs.

-Galerie Patrick Seguin has assembled the most important collection of these unique structures by Jean Prouvé, to which the gallery has consecrated a series of publications.
+Galerie Patrick Seguin has assembled the most important and unique collection of these structures by Jean Prouvé, to which the gallery has consecrated a series of publications.

-This third 5 volume boxed set is comprised of the following books, numbered from 11 to 15 and also available individually :
+This third 5 volume box set is comprised of the following books, numbered from 11 to 15, also available individually :

 As a participant in the French government’s policy on definitive postwar construction – too timid in his opinion – Jean Prouvé urged a thoroughgoing industrial revolution in the building sector.
 His immediate contribution was the fine-tuning of the axial frame constructional system he had created and patented before the War.
 Commissioned by the Minister for Reconstruction, he manufactured in a matter of months a display version, despite shortages and other postwar constraints.
 The small series of 8×12 m houses – although it took prize in the 1947 Concours des Maisons Nouvelles (New Houses) competition – will in the end go no further.

 The prototype, stored at the Maxéville plant, will be mounted on site in 1952 to serve as a design office for the Ateliers Jean Prouvé, fast-growing at the time.